What is an Incident Report

 Consulting with a Personal Injury Attorney

-Attorney Big Al and his team of personal injury attorneys would love to represent you – we will fight for justice on your behalf!
+Each local Attorney Big Al would love to represent you and fight for justice on your behalf!
 That being said, a key component to your personal injury claim will rest upon the facts stated in the incident report.

 If the negligent party – for example, the grocery store manager – is unwilling to provide you with a copy of the incident report, do not be alarmed.
 If you have a case, a personal injury attorney may be able to subpoena that document at a later point in time.